AXA XL launches fleet management benchmarking service

 One of XL Innovate’s investments has been into on-demand insurance cloud provider Slice Labs, which is a partnership that recently resulted in a new offering.
 In October 2018, AXA XL and Slice launched a new cyber policy designed specifically for small and medium-sized businesses.
 The AXA XL insurance product is powered by Slice’s Insurance Cloud Services platform, and provides small and midsized businesses in the US with comprehensive cyber insurance coverage and real-time intelligence to proactively fight against cyber risks.

-“Businesses of every size are vulnerable to cyber risk,” said John Coletti, chief underwriting officer of AXA XL’s North America cyber and technology insurance business.
+“Businesses of every size are vulnerable to cyber risk,” said John Coletti, former chief underwriting officer of AXA XL’s North America cyber and technology insurance business.
 “In providing this on-demand, AI-powered cyber insurance product, we are expanding our reach in the cyber insurance market and levelling the playing field for SMBs, giving them access to broad cyber insurance protection that the largest of companies rely on as well as cybersecurity resources to help them protect their revenue, profitability and customer relationships.”

 Another group at AXA XL that is focused on bringing innovation to the insurance industry is Accelerate, which drives commercial opportunities for the group by finding disruptive business models and implementing them via new products and propositions.
 One technology the team is keeping its eye on is artificial intelligence.

 “A lot of the companies we’re working with, we look for quite a strong AI component to what they’re doing.
-The digital experience in particular around distribution is really important, but we’re looking for also how they use AI to enrich those insights,” said Vincent Branch, chief executive of Accelerate, highlighting a partnership between AXA XL and Cytora, a start-up that employs AI and open source data to improve the capabilities of insurers to quantify, select and price risk.
+The digital experience in particular around distribution is really important, but we’re looking for also how they use AI to enrich those insights,” said Vincent Branch, former chief executive of Accelerate, highlighting a partnership between AXA XL and Cytora, a start-up that employs AI and open source data to improve the capabilities of insurers to quantify, select and price risk.

 In terms of the approach to collaboration between insurtechs and insurance companies, Branch pointed out, “There’s been a really positive wakening up to the opportunities it creates, [and] I think now everyone’s talking about partnerships, everyone’s talking about how we can help drive the industry forward.”